Finally I upgraded my camera

 Owning a Nikon that was obviously my first point of call, but knowing I wasn’t heavily invested in too much equipment and knowing moving from a crop sensor to full frame this was the time to checkout other brands.

-My first thought was the Nikon Z6, but recently I was really looking at moving to Canon, and with the announcement of the Canon R5 just around the corner I was sure that was the camera for me.
+I really wanted to move into the Mirrorless market so my first thought was the Nikon Z6, but recently I was really looking at moving to Canon, and with the announcement of the Canon R5 just around the corner I was sure that was the camera for me.
 Then the realisation of the price hit me.
 Buying the camera alone would be fine but I needed lenses aswell, I didn’t want to be stuck with one lens for the next 5 years.
-So after a lot of consideration I decided to check out the EOS R and the 24-105 f/4 L lens.
+So after a lot of consideration I decided to check out the EOS R and the 24-105 f/4 L lens which should cover my Landscape photography needs.

 Yes on paper this camera was slated, but real world reviews weren’t that bad, yeah it had its limitations but coming from my crop sensor it was a big step up and was reasonably priced to get me into the mirrorless market and the RF lens lineup, also this left room in my budget for 1 more lens.
 I figured a lens for wildlife would be a good option.

-Not wanting to throw 5k at a wildlife lens I looked at the sigma and Tamron options of the 150-600.
-Reviews looked good for theses lenses so after some thought and knowing a few mates owned the Sigma, I purchased the Sigma 150-600 contemporary.
+Not wanting to throw 5k at a wildlife lens I looked at the Sigma and Tamron options of the 150-600.
+Reviews looked good for theses lenses so after some thought and knowing a few mates owned the Sigma, I purchased the Sigma 150-600 F5-6.3 DG OS HSM contemporary.

 I ordered all this kit and was very excited.
 My wife was alittle unhappy with the fact I had not mentioned it and blew quite a few thousand in a time while on lockdown with the potential of losing our jobs.
 Well this gear kept me occupied in the garden with some bird photography for the next few months.